 This includes Cabbage, Kale, Cauliflower, Brussel sprouts, and Broccoli.
-These vegetables are able to reduce estrogen effectively.
+These vegetables contain a compound known as indole-3-carbinol which is able to reduce estrogen effectively (9).
 However, they should be steamed or cooked in order to avoid the toxic effect they have on the thyroid gland.
 Also, do not consume too much of them as they can deplete iodine.

-Consume a light diet of white meat, Salmon, steamed vegetables, lentils, almonds, walnuts, fresh fruits, and anti-inflammatory spices like turmeric, cayenne, black pepper and ginger.
-Make sure to include Lycopene rich foods (as mentioned above).
+The best foods for prostate health and overall urinary health are the foods that contain lycopene such as tomato, pink guavas, watermelons, apricots, and pink grapefruit.
+Consume a light diet of white meat, Salmon, steamed cruciferous vegetables, lentils, almonds, walnuts, fresh fruits, cranberries, blueberries, raspberries, pumpkin seeds, and anti-inflammatory spices like turmeric, cayenne, black pepper, and ginger.

-Avoid starches, red meat, alcohol, and junk food.
+Avoid starches, red meat, alcohol, junk food, excess cholesterol, and soy.

 (Always use medicinal herbs under the supervision of a doctor)